 In all other circumstances in which the opening of the school may be compromised, the Headteacher will complete a risk assessment as outlined in section four above.
+In some short term situations that require the school to close - the severe weather arrangements will be implemented.

-5.1 Covid-19
+5.1 Covid-19 and Pandemic Situations

-The ongoing Covid-19 situation has had a significant impact on the opening of the school to all pupils.
-The school will adhere to all National or local guidelines on the opening of the school to all pupils or to groups of pupils 'bubbles' in relation to Covid-19.
+The school will adhere to all National or local guidelines on the opening of the school to all pupils or to groups of pupils 'bubbles' in relation to Covid-19 or any other pandemic situations.
 This includes the management of the following (please note this list is not exhaustive):

-• Which pupils may be able to attend school (vulnerable pupils, children of key workers etc)
+Which pupils may be able to attend school (vulnerable pupils, children of key workers etc)

-- How children may be required to remain in consistent groups of 'bubbles' - Which wider aspects of school life are able to operate and under what restrictions e.g. Breakfast club, extra-curricular activities - The remote learning requirements for pupils - The risk assessment requirements as outlined by the Government - The expectations of staff working from home - Information to be shared with parents
+- How children may be required to remain in consistent groups of 'bubbles' - Which wider aspects of school life are able to operate and under what restrictions e.g. Breakfast club, extra-curricular activities - · The remote learning requirements for pupils - The risk assessment requirements as outlined by the Government - The expectations of staff working from home - · Information to be shared with parents

-In some situations, staff absence due to Covid-19 may impact on the ability of the school to open to all classes is suitable cover options cannot be found.
+In some situations, staff absence due to Covid-19 or other pandemic situations may impact on the ability of the school to open to all classes is suitable cover options cannot be found.